gradle/gradle/design-docs/building-multiple-outputs-from-jvm-languages.md

 linked into more than one binaries.

-This spec defines a number of changes that aim to extend the JVM language models to expose the fact that a given set of source may end up in more than one output.
+This spec defines a number of changes that aim to extend the JVM language models to expose the fact that a given source file may end up in more than one output.
 It aims to do so in a way that works well with non-JVM languages.

 # Use cases